Get

 Laser pointers are popular toys, and it can be fun watching your cat chase after that little red dot.
-But if you’re wondering whether laser pointers are safe for cats, the short answer is that laser pointers can be bad for cats if they’re not used correctly.
+But if you’re wondering whether laser pointers are safe for cats, the short answer is that laser pointers are controversial because they can be dangerous to cats if not used properly.

 The good news is that if you do use a laser pointer carefully, it can be a safe and suitable toy for your cat.
 Let’s take a closer look at how to use these toys correctly.